synbiosystems/Gene-Expression-Across-Growth-Stages/README.md

 model_param_file_030525.csv:
 This file has all the parameters, including the Initial conditions, as an array, which can be easily loaded into BioCRNpyler_Model_Comparison.ipynb to modify the existing parameters.

-Files haveing "simulation run data" in their names are the exported data from simulations of the model, also used in making figure for publication